Netflix Australia vs Amazon Prime Video: Price, content and features compared

 A feature unique to Netflix is Play Something, which will automatically start a title from the library when you can't settle on something to watch.
 The platform also hosts a few interactive titles and is slowly expanding into mobile games, which are available to subscribers for no additional fee.

-Netflix vs Prime Video: final verdict
+Netflix Australia vs Amazon Prime Video: Which is better?

 Latest streaming headlines